The Davies Marine Population Genomics Lab

 Welcome to the Davies Lab website!

-We are a new research lab in the biology department at Boston University.
-In September of 2017, Dr. Sarah Davies brought on lab manager Brooke as well as her first graduate student Nicola to get the ball rolling.
-Since then, the lab has grown to include PhD students Hannah Aichelman and Dan Wuitchik.
-We have also been fortunate to have a great number of undergraduate researchers on our team (see Current Members to meet them!).
+We are a research lab in the biology department at Boston University that started in September of 2017.
+Since then, the lab has grown to include exceptional PhD students (Nicola Kriefall, Hannah Aichelman, Dan Wuitchik, James Fifer) and postdocs (Dr. Hanny Rivera, Dr. Colleen Bove).
+Our lab has also been fortunate to have a great number of undergraduate researchers on our team (see Current Members to meet them!).

 Click through the website to learn more about us and our current projects!